freedomotic/fd-developer-manual/docs/source/architecture/freedomotic-data-structures.rst

 Data structures
 ===============

-If you plan to develop a plugin for Freedomotic you need to access the framework data structures.
+If you plan to develop a plugin for Freedomotic you will need to access the framework data structures.

-These types of data are concerned with building automation and Freedomotic architecture:
+These types of data are used with building automation and the Freedomotic architecture:

 1. Environment topology